matthew-eiley/matthew-eiley/README.md

 # Hi, I'm Matthew Eiley

-I'm a software engineering student and aspiring quant passionate about building tools that sit at the intersection of code, math, and markets.
+I'm a software engineering student and aspiring quant who is passionate about building tools that sit at the intersection of code, math, and financial markets.

 ## What I’m Working On